Armenia without Armenians

-Armenia without Armenians is a phrase with different meanings.
+"Armenia without Armenians" is a phrase with different meanings.

 Armenian genocide

 Some Armenian and non-Armenian scholars use the phrase in reference to the aftermath of the Armenian genocide of 1915, which left the Turkish-controlled parts of the Armenian homeland without significant Armenian population.

 Russian Empire

-In the late 19th and early 20th centuries, several Imperial Russian officials proposed the policy of "Armenia without Armenians", most notably Aleksey Lobanov-Rostovsky, foreign minister in 1895–96.
+In the late 19th and early 20th centuries, several Russian officials proposed the policy of "Armenia without Armenians", most notably Aleksey Lobanov-Rostovsky, foreign minister in 1895–96.

-During World War I, the Russian army occupied Turkish Armenia with the help of the Armenian volunteer units.
+During World War I, the Russian army occupied Western Armenia with the help of Armenian volunteer units.
 In 1916, the Russian government disbanded the Armenian volunteer units.
 General Nikolai Yudenich, who led the Russian army into the Armenian-populated areas of the Ottoman Empire during the Caucasian Campaign of World War I, proposed a plan of deporting the remaining Armenians from their ancestral homes.
 The Russian government seriously considered the possibility of repopulating the Armenian lands by Russian peasants and Cossacks.